joshnichols-lang/Mentat/replit.md

 # 1fox

-## Recent Changes (October 18, 2025)
-- **✅ Tick Size Validation**: AI now respects exchange tick size rules for all order prices.
-BTC uses $1 increments ($104500, NOT $104500.50), ETH uses $0.1, SOL uses $0.01.
-System automatically rounds all entry, stop loss, and take profit prices to valid tick sizes before submission, eliminating order rejection errors.
-- **🔄 Trade Performance Evaluation & Learning System** (IN PROGRESS): AI evaluates completed trades to understand what worked/didn't work, learns from successes and failures, and adjusts strategy to better achieve goals.
-System tracks entry/exit quality, risk management adherence, and generates insights with decay-based weighting to prevent overfitting while enabling genuine learning.

-## Recent Changes (October 17, 2025)
-- **✅ Proactive Market Scanner & Limit Order System**: AI now actively scans the ENTIRE Hyperliquid market universe every cycle, identifies high-probability trading opportunities, and places limit orders at strategic support/resistance levels to wait for fills.
-No longer just manages existing positions - now proactively hunts for new setups across all trading pairs.
-- **✅ Complete Trade Planning**: For each identified setup, AI generates full trade package (entry order + stop loss + take profit) with market structure analysis, proper position sizing accounting for leverage and portfolio risk, and 2:1+ risk:reward ratios.
-- **✅ Intelligent Market Structure-Based Stops**: AI analyzes support/resistance, swing lows/highs, volume nodes to place optimal stops with cited reasoning.
-System only enforces directional correctness (stops below current for longs, above for shorts) and warns on liquidation proximity - no rigid percentage rules.
-- **✅ Comprehensive Leverage Education**: AI receives detailed leverage impact guidance with formulas for leverage-aware position sizing and stop placement based on dollar risk rather than arbitrary percentages.
-- **✅ Portfolio-Aware Position Sizing**: Calculates sizes using: `size = (available_balance × position_% × leverage) / entry_price` where position margin ≤ 30% of available balance.
-Accounts for current margin usage and available capital in real-time.
-- **Smart Alert System**: Monitoring creates logs only when (1) placing new entry orders or (2) detecting abnormal conditions (3x+ volume spikes).
-Eliminated spam from routine cycles with no actionable opportunities.

 ## Overview
-1fox is an AI-powered cryptocurrency trading terminal for the Hyperliquid perpetual futures exchange.
-It allows users to interact with an AI trading agent, "Mr. Fox," using natural language to execute automated strategies.
-The application provides a "Fantastic Mr. Fox" newspaper-themed interface, real-time market data, portfolio tracking, and comprehensive trading controls.
-The project aims to deliver a professional AI trading experience focused on maximizing Sharpe ratio through optimal sizing, entries, exits, and continuous risk management.
-It functions as a multi-tenant SaaS.
+1fox is an AI-powered cryptocurrency trading terminal designed for the Hyperliquid perpetual futures exchange.
+It enables users to interact with an AI trading agent, "Mr. Fox," using natural language to execute automated strategies.
+The application features a "Fantastic Mr. Fox" newspaper-themed interface, real-time market data, portfolio tracking, and comprehensive trading controls.
+The project's core mission is to deliver a professional AI trading experience focused on maximizing Sharpe ratio through optimal sizing, entries, exits, and continuous risk management, operating as a multi-tenant SaaS.

 ## User Preferences
 Preferred communication style: Simple, everyday language.